BrodyEscalera/URL-Shortener/readme.md

 ## Motivation

-This Project was created to meat the requirements of DWA Assignment 1.
+This Project was created to meat the requirements of DWA Assignments.

 ## Installation